Silver Falls State Park: Waterfalls

+Climate

+The climate of Silver Falls State Park is cooler and wetter than those of nearby towns and cities.
+According to the Köppen climate classification, Silver Falls State Park has a warm-summer Mediterranean climate (Csb).

 Wildfires

 Between July 13 and 28 of 2020, a wildfire broke out in the eastern timbered area of Silver Falls State Park.
 The blaze grew to 27 acres and was mostly contained by July 15.
 The State Park remained open for visitors to view the falls but the campgrounds were closed for a short period.
 It was thought that the fire was the result of a lightning strike which smoldered for about a month before igniting.

 In September 2020, the Beachie Creek Fire came into the eastern and southern edges of the park.
 The fire was slowed by a reversal of the winds to the south and east and Oregon fire crews were able to contain the blaze, one of the largest and most destructive in state history.

 Other historic fires include the following: